Othellos Athienou FC

-Othellos Athienou (Οθέλλος Αθηαίνου) is a football club based in Athienou, Larnaca, Cyprus and competes in the Cypriot Second Division.
-The football department is the only activity of the club at the moment, which participated for the first time in the Cypriot First Division, the top football level division in Cyprus.
+Othellos Athienou (Οθέλλος Αθηαίνου) is a Cypriot football club based in Athienou, Larnaca and competes in the Cypriot first Division.
+The football department is the only activity of the club at the moment, which participated for the second time in the Cypriot First Division, the top football level division in Cyprus after 8 years from the first season in top flight.
 The club colours are green and white.

 History

 Othellos was founded in 1933.
 The club colours are green and white and they play in Othellos Athienou Stadium.
 In 1967, the club joined the Cyprus Football Association (CFA) and since then has participated regularly in the all championships of the Association.

 Othellos from its foundation has demonstrated "rich" athletic and social activity.
 From 1987, Othellos is accommodated in its privately owned residence.
 In 2003 the club acquired the ownership of its football ground.